John Galvin (linebacker)

-John Blake Galvin Jr. (born July 9, 1965) is an American former professional football linebacker for New York Jets from 1988 to 1991.
-He was selected by the Jets in the 11th round of the 1988 NFL draft.
+John Blake Galvin Jr. (born July 9, 1965) is an American former professional football linebacker for the New York Jets and Minnesota Vikings of the National Football League (NFL) from 1988 to 1991.
+He played college football for the Boston College Eagles and was selected by the Jets in the 11th round of the 1988 NFL draft.

 Early life

 Galvin was born July 9, 1965, in Lowell, Massachusetts, and played football for Lowell High School from 1979 to 1983.

 College career

 Galvin attended Boston College under head coach Jack Bicknell as a four-year letterman from 1984 to 1987, and graduated with a degree in speech communications.